-Your analysis of the pilot evaluation will help you determine the following:
+Your analysis of the pilot assessment will help you determine the following:

-- Rollout objectives and targets;
+- Roll-out objectives and targets;

 - Recommended changes to product features and/or procedures;

-- Marketing materials design changes;
+- Marketing material design changes;

 - Outreach strategy modifications;

 - Incentive structure revisions;

 - Revised staff roles and responsibilities;

 - Training materials for branches;

-- Data collection / reporting improvements;
+- Data collection/reporting improvements;

 - Budget modifications; and

 - Financial education curriculum or delivery model changes.

-Use the mplementation action plan you developed for the pilot, and update it with modifications for the rollout.
+You can use the S implementation action plan you developed for the pilot and update it with modifications for the roll-out.
 It is important to leave sufficient time to make these modifications (and re-test them, if necessary).
-The rollout does not need to occur immediately after the pilot and should not be rushed.
+The roll-out does not need to occur immediately after the pilot and should not be rushed.
 Your financial institution should prioritize the application of the lessons learned from the pilot, over the desire to get to market more quickly.